-I’m always a little tardy to the party when it comes to trends, but after seeing the trash to terracotta trend on Instagram, I knew I had to try it myself when I got the chance.
+I’m always a little tardy to the party regarding trends, but after seeing the trash-to-terracotta trend on Instagram, I knew I had to try it myself.

-I only had to watch 483,092 Instagram reels before I finally felt confident enough to try it.
-And I’m so glad that I did!
+I only had to watch 483,092 Instagram reels before finally feeling confident enough to try it.
+So, I figured I would provide written instructions for weirdos like me who find it hard to follow a video tutorial.

 Here’s how I turned my thrift store trash to terracotta treasure!